NeelayK/CSSClock/README.md

-# CSSClock
+# SnakeGame
-A clock made using HTML, CSS and Js
+A game made using HTML, CSS and Js

 A simple project of a snake game